RHUL-CS-Projects/graphfellow/docs/behaviour.md

 The names of the arrays of components correspond to what you find by inspecting a component's `json_type` field.
-This may be useful if you're writing event handlers that are generic because you can use a construction like:
+This may be useful if you're writing event handlers that are generic, because you can use a construction like:

 ```javascript
 // "this" may be a vertex, edge, or traveller